Make-School-Labs/BEW-1.3-JWT-with-Node-Starter/readme.md

 # Instructions for using JWT with Node.js

-### At the end of this activity you should be able successfully create a token, login and verify the token to access the protected route on the [home page](http://localhost:3000).
+### At the end of this activity you should be able successfully create a token, verify the token to be able to login and access the protected route on the [home page](http://localhost:3000).

 `express`, `dotenv` and `cookie-parser` are already installed.